Dorchester RFC

 Dorchester Rugby Football Club is an English amateur rugby union club that is based in Dorchester, Dorset, England.
-The club currently play in Southern Counties South - a tier 7 league in the English rugby union system - following their promotion from Dorset & Wilts 1 South at the end of the 2019-20 season.
+The club currently play in Counties 2 Dorset & Wilts South - a tier 8 league in the English rugby union system - following their relegation from Counties 1 Southern South at the end of the 2024-25 season.
 Their home ground is Coburg Road, built on land leased from the Duchy of Cornwall.
 The club was first formed in 1871.